-A comprehensive review of law school enrollment by race and ethnicity in 2022, with a focus on Black student enrollment
+A comprehensive review of law school enrollment by race and ethnicity in 2023, with a focus on Black and Hispanic enrollment

-Law school enrollment among students of color increased for the 3rd year in a row in 2022, according to the most recent data collected from the American Bar Association (ABA).
+Law school enrollment among students of color increased for the sixth year in a row in 2023, according to the most recent data collected from the American Bar Association (ABA).

-Let's take a closer look at the racial and ethnic composition of law schools in 2022, including the top 10 law schools based on minority enrollment.
-Let's also take a look at a recent United States Supreme Court decision that could have serious implications for minority law school applicants.
+Let’s take a close look at the racial and ethnic composition of law schools in 2023, focusing on the top 10 law schools based on minority enrollment, while also addressing the ongoing underrepresentation of Black students in law school classrooms compared to their proportion in the general public.

 Race and ethnicity classifications

 The ABA requires each accredited law school to report enrollment data annually by completing a Standard 509 Disclosure.
 The Standard 509 Disclosure allows law schools to report the race and ethnicity of their students using seven distinct categories defined by the ABA: